 Fake Wallet Scams

 Fake Wallet Scams are used to rob funds sent to cryptocurrency addresses.
-This can happen on both web and mobile app wallets downloaded from iTunes or Google Play Store.
+This can happen on the web and mobile app wallets downloaded from iTunes or Google Play Store.

 Initial Coin Offerings (ICO) can be legitimate projects.
-However, 80% of ICOs have turned to be scams in which high returns are promised.
+However, 80% of ICOs have become scams in which high returns are promised.

-These are cryptocurrency exchanges that appear out of nowhere and after being active for a few months mysteriously vanish with customers’ funds.
+These cryptocurrency exchanges appear out of nowhere and mysteriously vanish with customers' funds after being active for a few months.